mmevorah/EECS499/README.md

 What's Been Done
 ================
 -Re-familiarize myself with Objective-C

 -Read and applied the google maps api

 -Worked out the game's organization

 -Worked out the car's mechanics

--Begun learning and using the cocos-2d framework -Integrated controlles and the map
+-Integrated controlles and the map

--Create a class that handles car information -manipulate information class and map with cocos 2d buttons
+-Create a class that handles car information

+-manipulate information class and map with cocoa buttons

+-Tweak car mechanics

+-Found a better way to rotate and display car

 What needs to be done in short term
 ===================================

--Tweak car mechanics
--Find a better way to rotate and display car
+-move map with car's movement

 What needs to be done in the mid term
 =====================================
--Add restrictions to map via reverse geocoding
+-Add restrictions to map via reverse geocoding -> changed to using color of pixels instead -add crashes to car class update method

 What needs to be done in the long term
 ======================================
+-Time Trials
+  -gameplay
+  -records/saved tracks
 -Main menu
+  -scroll menu with options
 -Sound
--Time Trials
+  -allow to use ipod/pandora music
+  -default sound effects
+-Options menu
+  -allow to change default sounds
+-Spedometer